RobbieJennings/nix-config/docs/nixos-options.md

-Whether to enable enables networking using networkmanager\.
+Whether to enable networking using networkmanager\.